TreMartin-OS/trelana-martin.github.io/README.md

 So we need to save all old work to Github constantly so you dont lose anything. <br>
 If you dont save you'll have to pay to get access to your code.) <br>

-(Could maybe attempt more but its over stuff we will cover later.) <br>
-(When assignments are done, send a screenshot to the instructor on Greenlight/Slack) <br>
-(Don't forget to do the Syllabus quiz before class on Monday.)